What’s the Connection Between Coronavirus and Asthma?

 Children who have asthma may be more likely to have more severe symptoms of any respiratory infection, including COVID-19.

-Keep your child at home, and limit their contact with other people.
+Keep your child at home, have them wear masks (if they are over the age of 2) in public, and limit their contact with other people.
 Remind them to wash their hands often.
 Help them keep toys and electronics clean.

 Keep an eye on your child’s symptoms, and call their doctor if you have concerns.